sivadotblog/sivadotblog/content/post/databricks-cicd-methods.md

 ---
-title: "CI/CD Methods for Databricks Notebooks"
+title: "Databricks CI/CD Methods- A Comprehensive Guide"
-description: "Here’s a step-by-step guide, filled with a healthy dose of sarcasm and a pinch of merciless humor"
+description: "Explore the seamless integration of Databricks notebooks with CI/CD pipelines using GitHub Actions and Azure DevOps, complete with expert insights"
-summary: "You can use blog posts for announcing product updates and features."
+summary: "Explore the seamless integration of Databricks notebooks with CI/CD pipelines using GitHub Actions and Azure DevOps, complete with expert insights"
-date: 2023-09-07T16:27:22+02:00
+date: 2024-01-15T10:00:00+02:00
-lastmod: 2023-09-07T16:27:22+02:00
+lastmod: 2024-01-20T10:00:00+02:00
 draft: false
 weight: 50
 categories: ["Data Platforms"]